 The Tylan Federation was very short-lived.
 It only lasted 70 years between its founding and the Fulkreyksk invasion.

 The Tylans alternated between privilege and oppression under Fulkreykk.
 It seemed that every Forarr of Fulkreykk had their own idea of what to do with the Tylans, from spreading their religion and letting them colonize other worlds, to suppressing their religion and limiting the number of children that Tylan families can have.
-The one constant was that their rule over Tyulareykk was very harsh on dissidents, punishing them by throwing them from aircraft into the toxic oceans of Tyla, that are full of Life-Melter virus.

 Eventually, there came one Forarr, Augast Voss, who was oppressive enough that the Tylan priesthood declared a holy revolution against Fulkreykk.
 This resulted in the establishment of the Tylan Theocracy.

 The Tylans maintained an observation post in distant orbit above Earth, in order to study the less technologically-advanced human race.
 However, due to a flaw in the construction of the station, the psychic energy of the Tylans leaked out and influenced the local languages of Earth with small bits of Tylan vocabulary.